jeffwright13/pytest-insight/docs/STORAGE.md

 ## Storage Profiles

-Storage profiles provide a way to manage multiple storage configurations and easily switch between them.
+Storage profiles provide a way to manage multiple storage configurations and easily switch between them. **As of the latest version, profiles are now the recommended and primary way to configure storage in pytest-insight.**

 ### Profile Components

 Each profile contains:
 - **name**: Unique identifier for the profile
 - **storage_type**: The type of storage to use ("json" or "memory")
-- **file_path**: Optional custom path for file-based storage
+- **file_path**: Optional custom path for file-based storage (defaults to `~/.pytest_insight/{profile_name}.json`)

 ### Profile Management